Back to BlogGuide

 • Lossless mode → still beats PNG by 20–35% in most cases

-How I actually convert images to WebP
+How I convert images to WebP

 Most of the time: Compressify

-2. Drag in JPEGs or PNGs
+2. Drag in JPEGs or PNGs (batch is fine)

-3. Pick WebP output
+3. Select WebP as output

-4. Quality 80–84% for photos, 82–90% for graphics
+4. Quality 80–84% for photos, 85–90% for graphics

-5. Hit process — done in seconds
+5. Download done in seconds

-• WordPress: ShortPixel or WebP Express plugin — set and forget
+• WordPress: ShortPixel or WebP Express plugin set and forget

-• Photoshop: Export as WebP (since ~2022)
+• Photoshop: Export as WebP supported since ~2022

-How to actually serve WebP on a website
+How to serve WebP on a website

 <img src="/photo.webp" alt="..." loading="lazy" />